RonniedeTal/Portfolio-Ronnie-V-lez/README.md

     ```
 ## 🚀 Deployment

-The application is deployed on Render and is available at the following link:
+The application is deployed on Vercel and is available at the following link:

 [https://portfolio-ronald-vlez.vercel.app/](https://portfolio-ronald-vlez.vercel.app/)